Americastestkitchen/heroku-wordpress-php/README.md

-Apache+PHP build pack
+Apache+PHP build pack for Wordpress
 ========================

-This is a build pack bundling PHP and Apache for Heroku apps.
+This is a build pack bundling PHP and Apache for Heroku apps, which is perfect for deploying your Wordpress apps with ease.

 Configuration
 -------------